Here are a few ways to maintain your metal jewelry so that your skin and the jewelry always looks beautiful:

 Be careful when wearing your jewelry while preparing food, particularly salads.
 A splash of vinegar, lemon juice, tomato or other acidic liquids can damage soft gemstones like opals and turquoise and potentially spot the metal.
 I take my rings off and hide pendants inside my clothes when working around acids.
 Earrings are usually not a problem unless you get squirted by a wayward lemon.

-I hope you don’t find these guidelines daunting.
-I have included a lot of information but it really isn’t difficult or time consuming to keep your metal jewelry looking polished and beautiful.
 If you encounter problems that are not addressed here, please feel free to contact me for other suggestions at firstname.lastname@example.org.